grafana/grafana/docs/sources/dashboards/add-organize-panels.md

 # Add and organize panels

-This section describes the parts of the Grafana panel editor.
+This section describes the areas of the Grafana panel editor.

 1. Panel header: The header section lists the dashboard in which the panel appears and the following controls: